techno-tim/techno-tim.github.io/_posts/2023-03-05-rotate-sops-encryption-keys.md

 ---

 If you've been encrypting your secrets with SOPS and Age you know how useful it is to keep your secrets safe from prying eyes.
-If you're not familiar with encrypting your secrets with SOPS and Age, I highly recommend checking out a post I did a while back that shows you how easy it is to [encrypt your secrets](/posts/secret-encryption-sops) and even hide them in plain sight in a Git repo.
-I am happy (and relieved) that I started doing this for all of my secrets.
+If you're not familiar with encrypting your secrets with SOPS and Age, I highly recommend checking out a post I did a while back that shows you how easy it is to [encrypt your secrets](/posts/secret-encryption-sops) and even hide them in plain sight in a Git repo.I am happy (and relieved) that I started doing this for all of my secrets.

 This works great, until you need to rotate your encryption key that's used to encrypt your secrets.
-I use [FLUX for GitOps](/posts/flux-devops-gitops) which helps me deliver changes to my Kubernetes cluster via code and since I can commit my infrastructure, I can also commit my secrets as code too (SOPS, or Secrets Operations).
-This means that all of my secret files (typically `secret.sops.yaml`) are all encrypted using my key.
-But what happens when I need to change the key, either for good security hygiene or because it was compromised?
+I use [FLUX for GitOps](/posts/flux-devops-gitops) which helps me deliver changes to my Kubernetes cluster via code and since I can commit my infrastructure, I can also commit my secrets as code too (SOPS, or Secrets Operations).This means that all of my secret files (typically `secret.sops.yaml`) are all encrypted using my key.But what happens when I need to change the key, either for good security hygiene or because it was compromised?
 The short answer is, there's no easy way other than writing a little bit of code.

 ### Scripting it with Bash